 Somewhere between 8% to 20% of child bearing age women all over the world have PCOS, or Polycystic Ovary Syndrome — including me.
 This is my story.

-I had always been a curvy girl growing up, but I was never overweight.
-At my best I was a size eight as a senior in high school and it was probably my most healthy size.
+I had always been a curvy girl growing up, but I was never considered overweight.
+At my best I was a size eight when I was a senior in high school and it was probably my healthiest size, even to date.
 After I graduated I started to gain some weight, but immediately attributed it to the “freshman fifteen” they warn you about when you start college.
-But the weight never stopped no matter what I did — dieting, working out, etc. — and before I knew it was crossing 200lbs.
+But the weight never stopped no matter what I did — dieting, working out, etc. — and before I knew it I was crossing the 200lbs mark.
 With an irregular period and an ever growing waist, my doctors thought I might have a thyroid problem.
 Nope, not it.

 I remain on birth control because my period is still irregular — which, quite frankly, is fine because I’m sexually active.
-But even with all of the weight I’ve already lost I’ve hit a stall around my mid-section, where my PCOS is still trying to store fat.
+Even with all of the weight I’ve already lost I’ve hit a stall around my mid-section, where my PCOS is still storing fat without my permission.
 I also struggle with cravings — especially sweets (chocolate is my achilles heel) and carbs.
-According to my nutritionist, this is my PCOS flaring inside of me as I continue to try and defeat it.
+According to my nutritionist, this is my PCOS flaring inside of me as I desperately try to defeat it.
 So, how do I keep fighting?
-I follow my meal plans (though I am still guilty of cheating because I am a human), I continue to workout, and I remain on my birth control.
-For now it’s the best I can do until it’s time for me to start considering having a baby, which I already know is going to be a different struggle entirely.
-But I refuse to let PCOS hold me back, and I’m going to continue to do everything I can to live my life the way I deserve to no matter what disorder lives inside of me.
+I follow my meal plans (though I am still guilty of cheating because I am a human), I continue to workout, and I remain on birth control.
+For now it’s the best I can do until I’m ready to start trying to conceive, which I already know is going to be a different struggle entirely.
+However, I refuse to let PCOS hold me back — and I’m going to continue to do everything I can to live my life the way I deserve to no matter what disorder lives inside of me.

 Tell us, HollywoodLifers — Do YOU have PCOS?
 Have you heard of PCOS before now?
 Comment below, let us know.